Looking for how to stop a student loan wage garnishment? Then look no further.

 Loan rehabilitation is the most common way to stop a student loan wage garnishment and get out of default.

-The loan rehabilitation program does this by allowing you to make 9 monthly payments over a 10-month period[footnote]You only get 9 months for a Perkins Loan[/foootnote].
+The loan rehabilitation program does this by allowing you to make 9 monthly on-time payments over a 10-month period[footnote]You only get 9 months for a Perkins Loan[/foootnote].

 Your monthly payments can be as low as $5.